 At Lovett Dental Northside, we are proud to offer oral health services that include:

 - Crowns and bridges

-Learn More about Lovett Dental’s Commitment to Your Overall Health
+Learn More about Lovett Dental Northside’s Commitment to Your Overall Health

-When thinking about Lovett Dental, we are not only concerned about our patient’s teeth and gums.
-We focus on the nervous system of the head and neck, the tongue, the salivary glands, and the jaw.
+When thinking about Lovett Dental Northside, we are not only concerned about our patient’s teeth and gums.
+We focus on the head and neck’s nervous system, the tongue, the salivary glands, and the jaw.
 We look for swelling, alterations, discolorations, and any other abnormalities.
-Often times, oral health professionals can spot warning signs in the mouth that may indicate issues elsewhere in the body.
+Often, oral health professionals can spot warning signs in the mouth that may indicate issues elsewhere in the body.

 We love your smile, and we want you to love it, too.
 Our expert oral health professionals combine science and art with the latest techniques to improve the health of your smile, the way your smile looks, and the way that your teeth function.
 We open early, stay open late, and offer flexibility to fit your busy schedule.
-Contact us at 832.734.9452.
-We look forward to helping you love your smile.
+Contact us at 713-691-5551, or contact us online We look forward to helping you love your smile.